oldhill/projector/README.md

 projector
 =========

-SoundCloud API calls with server-side js
-Work in Progress, just messing around at this point
+SoundCloud API calls with server-side js.
+Work in progress, just messing around at this point